mohofar/PedVision/Readme.md

 Follow the next checklist for step-by-step training of the pipeline.
 If you want to just test the pipeline, do the first 5 steps of the checklist and skip others.

 #### ➡️Step1: Initialization
-⬜ After cloning the repo and change the directory to the `PedVision` folder \
 ⬜ `python PedVisionCode/main.py --foldering y` for foldering\
 Use the above comment to construct all related folders for training or fine-tuning the models.

 ⬜ Put images in `unlabelled_samples`\
 For training or testing the pipeline, put all images in the above-mentioned folder.
 The used image format is PNG, however, changing the format to other formats would not affect the pipeline training a lot.
 For DiCOM or other medical images, there is a need to add extra lines of code to change them to PNG.
-Finally, there is no need to resize your images to constant size as this pipeline will do this if needed.
+Finally, there is no need to resize your images to a constant size as this pipeline will do this if needed.

 ⬜ Run test script to check compatibility using `ddddddd.py` \
 The provided script will check your installation and compatibility for testing or training the code.
 Continue if all tests are passed.